dtao/PhilosopherDeveloper/app/views/posts/universe-is-a-one-way-function.markdown

 Of course, that isn't quite the challenge of the game.
 In Zendo, the players don't even know what the function *is*.
 This is why in the diagram above I've depicted the rule as a [black box](http://en.wikipedia.org/wiki/Black_box).

-One way\*\*\* of thinking about **black boxes** is that they are a de facto special case of one-way functions: by convention, they only compute results in one direction; and since their internals are unknown, reversing this process--i.e., working out what the *input* must have been for a given *output*--is, in the best case scenario, really a challenge of deducing the inner workings of the box.
+One way[^one-way-pun] of thinking about **black boxes** is that they are a de facto special case of one-way functions: by convention, they only compute results in one direction; and since their internals are unknown, reversing this process--i.e., working out what the *input* must have been for a given *output*--is, in the best case scenario, really a challenge of deducing the inner workings of the box.

 I think you can also think of a black box as a kind of "shifted" one-way function.
 Consider my earlier multiplication example: if we have a function *y = 3x*, then the *forward* case (multiplication) takes a value for *x* as input and produces a value for *y*, while the *reverse* case (division) takes a value for *y* as "output" and *deduces* a value for *x*.
 What is *fixed* in this example is the function itself.